jherekhealy/AQFED.jl/src/basket/README.md

 end
 ForwardDiff.gradient(f, x)
 ```
-2.6 ms for a single price and  3.5 ms for all 6 sensitivities.
+The output with `DeelstraBasketPricer` is 26.08099127059646  (the reference value is 26.08).
+It takes 2.6 ms for a single price and  3.5 ms for all 6 sensitivities.
+The output with `DeelstraLBBasketPricer` is 26.069554947778418, in 0.05 ms and it takes 0.06 ms to compute the 6 sensitivities.

 ## References
 Deeltra, G. Diallo, I and Vanmaele, M (2010) [Moment matching approximation of Asian basket option prices](https://www.sciencedirect.com/science/article/pii/S0377042709002106)

 Ju, N. (2002) [Pricing Asian and basket options via Taylor expansion](https://www.academia.edu/download/4686930/jujcf02.pdf)

+Vellekoop, M.H. and Nieuwenhuis, J.W.
+(2006) [Efficient Pricing of Derivatives on Assets with Discrete Dividends](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.486.9053&rep=rep1&type=pdf)